42coders/workflows/README.md

 SaveFile | The SaveFile Task allows you to save Data to a File.
 Works easily with your registered Storage defines.
 SaveModel | Saves an Eloquent Model.
 SendMail | The SendMail Task allows you to send a Mail.
 You can pass the Content and Attachments to it.
 (Works great with HtmlInput and DomPDF)
+SendSlackMessage | This Task let you send a Slack Message.
+Please read the Section about Slack Notifications to make your app ready too use this.

+#### SendSlackMessage

+To send Slack messages you need to follow this 3 points.
+1. You need to install Slack notifications [Laravel Slack Documentation](https://laravel.com/docs/8.x/notifications#slack-notifications)
+2. You need to set up an incoming Slack Webhook [Slack Documentation](https://api.slack.com/messaging/webhooks)
+3. Set the WebhookUrl to your env file with WORKFLOW_SLACK_CHANNEL=YourSlackWebhookUrl

 ### DataBus